Within 24 hours, a pair of wildly different Trump speeches

 That, as well as his reiteration days later that "both sides" were to blame for the violence that led to the death of Heather Heyer and two state troopers, led Democrats and many Republicans to denounce Trump for not unmistakably calling out white supremacists and other hate groups.

 By the time he arrived at the American Legion conference, Trump seemed more congenial.
 He even thanked Sen. Dean Heller, a Nevada Republican with whom he has openly and repeatedly feuded.
-He discussed his early efforts to restructure and improve the Veterans Administration.
+He discussed his early efforts to restructure and improve the Department of Veterans Affairs.

 Later in the speech, Trump said Americans aren't defined by the color of their skin, the size of their paycheck or their political party.